Qufu: Kong Family Mansion (Kong Fu)

 The direct descendants of Confucius lived in the Kong family Mansion (孔府 (Kǒng Fǔ)) located to the east of the temple.
 They were in charge of tending to the temple and cemetery.
 In particular, they were in charge of conducting elaborate religious ceremonies on occasions such as plantings, harvests, honoring the dead, and birthdays.
 The Kong family was in control of the largest private rural estate in China.
 The first mansion was built in 1038 during the Song dynasty and was originally connected directly to the temple.
 During a rebuilding in 1377 directed by the first Ming dynasty emperor, it was moved a short distance away from the temple.
 In 1503, it was expanded into three rows of buildings with 560 rooms and—like the Confucius Temple—9 courtyards.
 The mansion underwent a complete renovation in 1838 only to perish in a fire 47 years later in 1887.
 It was rebuilt two years later; the cost of both 19th-century renovations was covered by the Emperor.
 Today, the mansion comprises 152 buildings with 480 rooms, which cover an area of 12470 m2.
 Its tallest structure is the four-story refuge tower (避难楼 (Bìnán Lóu)) that was designed as a shelter during an attack but was never used.
 The family mansion was inhabited by descendants of Confucius until 1937, when Confucius' descendant in the 76th and 77th generations fled to Chongqing during the Second Sino-Japanese War and later during the Chinese Civil War to Taiwan, where the head of the family still resides.

 The layout of the mansion is traditionally Chinese, it separates official rooms in the front from the residential quarters in the rear.
 Furthermore, the spatial distribution of the buildings according to the seniority, gender, and status of their inhabitants reflects the Confucian principle of order and hierarchy: The most senior descendant of Confucius took up residence in the central of the three main buildings; his younger brother occupied the Yi Gun hall to the east.

+Digital Confucian Culture Project

+In Qufu, the birthplace of Confucius, a "Digital Confucian Culture Protection Project" is underway.
+This initiative involves the high-resolution 3D scanning of ancient temples, cemeteries, and archival documents to create a comprehensive digital archive for preservation, research, and virtual access.